ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ---
 title: How to run a light node with Geth
 description: How to download, install and run Geth.
-Covering syncmodes, the Javascript console, and more
+Covering syncmodes, the JavaScript console, and more
 author: "Brian Gu"
 tags: ["clients", "geth", "nodes"]
 skill: intermediate